shamelbhimani/shamelbhimani/README.md

-# 💫 About Me:
+# 💫 Shamel Bhimani:

+**Data Scientist**

-📈 Data Scientist passionate about leveraging data to optimize process and maximize efficiency, improve revenue generation, and create capacity for firm expansion.<br>🏛️ HBA Candidate at the University of Toronto for Political Science.<br>📘  I’m currently learning Natural Language Processing (NLP), and Financial and Managerial Accounting.<br>🖊️ Working on a paper: "Comparing Capital Financing Strategies in the Hotel Industry: How Marriot Beat Bankruptcy"<br>⚡ Working on a project: "Topic Modelling E-Commerce related questions left on social media comment section"
+📈 Data Scientist passionate about leveraging data to optimize processes and maximize efficiency, improve revenue generation, and create capacity for firm expansion.
+Skilled in Python and Machine Learning, I contribute to data-driven decision-making, while my passion for AI translates into engaging content on industry developments.

+<br>🏛️ HBA Candidate at the University of Toronto for Political Science.<br>📘  I’m currently learning Natural Language Processing (NLP), and Financial and Managerial Accounting.<br>🖊️ Working on a paper: "Comparing Capital Financing Strategies in the Hotel Industry: How Marriot Beat Bankruptcy"<br>⚡ Working on a project: "Topic Modelling E-Commerce related questions left on social media comment section"

 ## 🌐 Socials: